sashadudkina5/Drink2Go---landing-page/README.md

 ## Design Source

-The Figma design for the landing page was provided by [HTML Academy] (https://htmlacademy.org/).
+The Figma design for the landing page was provided by [HTML Academy](https://htmlacademy.org/).